-At least once a year, during the performance and appraisal interviews, the individual employees and managers evaluate and document performance for the past period/ year and set new goals.
-Decisions on adjustment, if any, of an employee's base salary or on annual variable pay are made on the basis of these interviews.
+At least once a year, during the performance and appraisal dialogues, the individual employees and managers evaluate and document performance for the past period/ year and set new goals.
+Decisions on adjustment, if any, of an employee's base salary or on annual variable remuneration are made on the basis of these dialogues.